pelikhan/action-genai-issue-labeller/README.md

 4. **Parse and Filter**: Parses the LLM output, filters for valid and relevant labels, and limits the number of labels based on configuration.
 5. **Update Issue**: Updates the GitHub issue with the new set of labels, combining existing and newly suggested ones.

+> [!TIP]
+> Improve the description of your labels to increase the accuracy of the LLM's suggestions.

 ## Inputs

 - `github_token`: **required** GitHub token with `models: read` permission at least. (required)